kada2004/Modern_OLTP_OLAP_Data_Project/README.md

 2. Synapse Anlytics: Acting both as datastore for Gold Layer and a query engine, PBI reads directly from synapse views
 3. Azure Data Factory:  Orchestrate the transformation process,  bronze ---> silver Triggering synapse notebook and silver -----> gold Executing Store procedures and loading the outputs into synapse Tables.
 4. Terraform and CI/CD : Creating azure resources and access permission via Terraform and automatic build and deploy of Terraform code.
-5. Azure Keyvault and Service principal: Manages and secures secrets, connections strings and credentials used in GITACTION pipeline and ADF, Synapse and AIRFLOW.
+5. Azure Keyvault and Service principal: Manages and secures secrets, connections strings and credentials used in GITACTION pipeline and ADF, Synapse and Airflow.
 6. Apache Airflow : Orchestrated and Schedule ADF pipelines.
 7. Docker: Hosting Airflow infrastructure : Airflow webserver, Schedule, DAG processor , Airflow metadata database.
 8. Power BI: Dashboards and Reports are powered by Power BI